 Facts worth mentioning.

-First, while in the position of the Russian prime minister, Putin by all means increased defense spending and, as he could, tried to carry out and upgrade the Russian Armed Forces.
-Criticism fell on his head both from the liberal public for excessive de-militarization, and from the public patriotic for the “bad defense minister” and his unintelligible policy.
-But, be that as it may, the Russian army today is a formidable force by European standards, which also has a nuclear club.
-There are also air defense systems that promise to cause unacceptable damage to enemy aircraft while attempting to implement the Libyan scenario in Russia, as well as capable of intercepting the bulk of NATO cruise missiles while approaching targets.
+First, while in the office of the Russian prime minister, Putin did his best to increase defense spending and, as he could, tried to carry out and modernized the Armed Forces of the Russian Federation.
+Criticism fell on his head both from the liberal public for excessive de-militarization, and from the patriotic public for the "bad Minister of Defense" and his unintelligible policy.
+But be that as it may, the Russian army today is a formidable force by European standards, which also has a nuclear club.
+There are air defense systems that promise unacceptable damage to the enemy aviation while trying to implement the Libyan scenario in Russia, as well as those capable of intercepting most of the NATO cruise missiles on approach to targets.

 Secondly, while in recent years as head of government, Putin retained the actual leadership of the country's foreign policy.
 If we describe this policy in a few words, then it seems to us a policy of restrained and cautious.
 Its main task was to ensure foreign policy stability along the perimeter of the borders and try to use the respite after the Russian-Georgian war to prepare for a larger confrontation - with the United States.
 It seems that Vladimir Putin was forced to take a number of ambiguous foreign policy steps for Russia, delaying the start of an open conflict with the Americans.
 This should include the START-3 agreement, a “reset”, the actual abandonment of the results of a victorious war with Georgia, support for resolutions on Iran and, finally, the surrender of Libya to plunder NATO countries.
 It is fair to note here that formally all the most controversial steps in the international arena were not made by Putin personally, but by the current President of the Russian Federation Dmitry Medvedev.
 Probably, in just such an uncomplicated way, Putin reserved for himself the possibility in the future, without prejudice to his reputation, to abandon the implementation of the predecessor's agreements - fully or partially.